VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Telegraf.md

 victoriametrics_password="password"
 victoriametrics_token="my_token"
 ```
-and they can be referenced in a Telegraf configuration file by prepending the variable name with `$` ex. `$victoriametrics_url` will be translated to `https://metrics.example.com` if it referenced in a Telegraf configuration using the values from `/etc/default/telegraf` in the values seen above.
+and they can be referenced in a Telegraf configuration file by prepending the variable name with `$` ex. `$victoriametrics_url` will be translated to `https://metrics.example.com` if it is referenced in a Telegraf configuration using the values from `/etc/default/telegraf` in the values seen above.
 Otherwise please replace the variables below to fit your setup.

-If you want to mimic this behavior on windows please read [Influx Data's blog on storing variables in the registry](https://www.influxdata.com/blog/using-telegraf-on-windows/)
+If you want to mimic this behavior on Windows please read [Influx Data's blog on storing variables in the registry](https://www.influxdata.com/blog/using-telegraf-on-windows/)

 ## Minimum Configuration with no Authentication
 ```toml